RickStrahl/Westwind.WebView/README.md

 # Westwind.WebView Interop Helpers

-A support library for the `Microsoft.Web.WebView2` control to aid with common operations and .NET / JavaScript interop.
+A .NET support library for the `Microsoft.Web.WebView2` control to aid with common operations and .NET / JavaScript interop.

+> This is an internal library and I'm opening this up for reference in various posts and support tools.
+It's not well documented at this time.

 The library provides: